-The Agency's criteria for identifying Down include
+The Agency's criteria for identifying Down include:

-- (a) the equivalence of 'down' to 'unimproved calcareous grassland', which in the Yorkshire Wolds particularly is represented by the NVC communities CG2, CG3, CG4, CG5, CG7 and MG5 (where it occurs in mosaics with CG communities) - (b) the recognition of the Yorkshire Wolds as being part of the English downland.
+(a) the equivalence of 'down' to 'unimproved calcareous grassland', which in the Yorkshire Wolds particularly is represented by the NVC communities CG2, CG3, CG4, CG5, CG7 and MG5 (where it occurs in mosaics with CG communities) (b) the recognition of the Yorkshire Wolds as being part of the English downland.

-We think, on the basis of the information we have provided previously [4] that this whole area qualifies as 'down' as a result of its vegetation, which is predominantly unimproved calcareous grassland, and its degree of openness with views up and down the dale.
+Some parts of the area are semi-improved, namely the flatter areas near the road and the dale bottom, however, on the basis of the information we have provided previously [4] and the additional information provided here we believe that the area qualifies as 'down' because of its vegetation, which is predominantly unimproved calcareous grassland, and its degree of openness.